 There will be occasions when, despite all stages of the school's complaints procedure having been followed, the complainant remains dissatisfied.
-If the complainant tries to reopen the process by writing to the Chair of Governors, or any member of school staff, with the same complaint, the Chair of Governors may respond to them in writing that all stages of the school's complaints procedure have been exhausted and that the matter is now closed.
+If the complainant tries to reopen the process by writing to the Chair of Governors with the same complaint, the Chair of Governors may respond to them in writing that all stages of the school's complaints procedure have been exhausted and that the matter is now closed.